 Drilling the hole

 Now that you’ve dialed in the proper depth settings on the jig and drill bit, it’s time to drill the hole.
-Insert the bit into your drill, tighten the chuck, then drill into each of the two guide holes (unless, of course, you only want to create one pocket hole).
+Insert the bit into your drill, tighten the chuck, then drill into each of the two guide holes (unless you only want to create one pocket hole).

 Drill at a moderate pace.
 As you drill, the bit will eject wood shavings from the two openings on the top of the jig.
 Keep drilling until the stop collar comes in contact with the jig, then remove the drill bit from the jig.